sbt/sbt/src/sphinx/Dormant/Settings.rst

 ------------

 A build definition is written in Scala.
 There are two types of
 definitions: light and full.
-A :doc:`light definition <Basic-Configuration>` is a quick way of configuring a build, consisting of a list of Scala expressions describing project settings.
+A light definition is a quick way of configuring a build, consisting of a list of Scala expressions describing project settings.
 A :doc:`full definition <Full-Configuration>` is made up of one or more Scala source files that describe relationships